-If Google users search for AAA Carpets and Floors, and that’s your Google My Business verified and optimised business account, then the Knowledge Panel for your business will display to the right of search results where customers will see your Google Posts.
+If Google users search for AAA Carpets and Floors, and that’s your Google My Business verified and optimised business account, then the Knowledge Panel for your business will display to the right of search results where customers can see your Google Posts.

 Optimising Google Post to Promote Your Business

 Character Limits: Only the first 80-100 characters will show in the Post so make those characters count and preview the Post to make sure your sentence isn’t cut off.

 Headlines: Write headlines that make the reader want to click.
 Think of it as an ad to inspire action.